 An athlete who sustained a concussion will in most cases not be capable to recognise a concussion and make decisions on management.

-In most professional sports a properly trained healthcare provider is available to provide medical coverage during training and games.
-Principally recognition of a concussion in that environment should not be a problem, especially if the health care provider is allowed time for a proper assessment.
+In most professional sports a properly trained healthcare professional is available to provide medical coverage during training and games.
+Principally recognition of a concussion in that environment should not be a problem, especially if the healthcare professional is allowed time for a proper assessment.
 Ignoring or overruling medical decisions and advice by coaching staff unfortunately still happens and can be dangerous in cases of suspected concussion.

 In amateur and youth leagues, proper medical coverage is limited.
 Unawareness of the symptoms and possible consequences of concussion among players, coaches and parents, especially in young athletes, is a realistic health threat.